The Sun Ain't Gonna Shine (Anymore)

 "The Sun Ain't Gonna Shine (Anymore)" is a song written by Bob Crewe and Bob Gaudio.

 It was originally released as a single credited to Frankie Valli as a solo artist in 1965 on the Smash label, but was more successful when recorded by the Walker Brothers in 1966.
-Cher, Keane, and Bruce Springsteen have also recorded the song.
+Cher, Keane, Doug Parkinson and Bruce Springsteen have also recorded the song.